 - 1. Loosen V-belts.
 Rotate pulley and roll V-belts out of grooves. - 2.
-Remove cap screws from the bushing. - 3.
+Remove cap screws from the bushings. - 3.
 Insert cap screws in tapped removal holes and tighten evenly until bushing becomes loose on shaft.
-See figure "A." - 4.
+See figure "A". - 4.
 Remove bushing, pulley, and key. - 5.
-Assemble bushing and sheave as shown in figure "B." When cap screws are loosely inserted, bushing remains fully expanded to provide a sliding fit on the shaft.
+Assemble bushing and sheave as shown in figure "B".
+When cap screws are loosely inserted, bushing remains fully expanded to provide a sliding fit on the shaft. - 6.
+Insert key on the shaft, then slide sheave to desired position with cap screw heads to the outside.